italiangrid/voms/release-notes/voms-admin-client/2.0.19/index.md

 {% include list-rfcs.liquid %}

-### Other news

-* The VOMS web site is now hosted on [Github][voms-website].

 ### Installation and configuration

 No configuration changes.
+Just run `yum update` to get the latest package from the repository.

 ```bash
 yum update voms-admin-client
 ```

-For clean installations, follow the instructions in the VOMS [System Administrator Guide][sysadmin-guide].
+For clean installations, follow the instructions in the VOMS [System Administrator Guide]({{site.baseurl}}/documentation/sysadmin-guide).

 ### Known issues